 Why do we use terms like "self-identifying women," "women-identifying" or "non binary?"

-We use the term "self-identified woman" because we believe that the term "woman" encompasses many definitions—most of which are personal.
+We use the term "self-identifying woman" because we believe that the term "woman" encompasses many definitions—most of which are personal.
 We will not question if you are "woman" enough to attend.
 We will not question if you are "boss" enough to attend.
 You are welcome here.

 Have a space you'd like us to use for an event?
 Want your art featured or sold at a meet (music, writing, illustrations, paintings, etc.)?
 Want to vend at a meet?
 Want to contribute to the blog or have your work featured on the blog?
 Do you have job opportunities or events you'd like to share with the babes Sponsorship/press inquiries?
 Any other questions?
 Ideas?